Jock Itch (cont.)

 Does jock itch affect the entire body?

 Jock itch does not affect the entire body.
 It is usually limited to the groin, inner thigh folds, genitals, and anal area.
-Itching of the entire body is called pruritus and is generally unrelated to jock itch.
+Itching (pruritus) of the entire body is not typical of jock itch.

 Find out what women really need.